by guyru

 # Using uv

-uv run python3 man_server.py
+uv run python3 server/main.py

 # Using python directly

-python3 man_server.py
+python3 server/main.py

 # With MCP development tools

-uv run mcp dev man_server.py
+uv run mcp dev server/main.py

 {